Our Best of Holland private tours includes a visit to the fisherman villages Marken, Volendam, Edam, and Monnickendam.

-With its four yacht harbors, it has also become a popular boating area with many classic klippers and tjalken.
+With its four yacht harbors, it has also become a popular boating area with many classic clippers and tjalken.

 Beemster and Schermer polder is on the list of Unesco World Heritage.

 Schermerhorn: a visit to the less touristic windmills of Schermerhorn.
-Here we can go all to the top of a working windmill and the miller will give an exlanation of his work.
+Here we can go all to the top of a working windmill and the miller will give an explanation of his work.

 Dutch culture and history of our Golden Age during the 17th century.

-Holland North, Holland South, Route East, Friesland or Utrecht.
-Picturesque dike towns, colourful markets and traditional Dutch fairs.
+Holland North, Holland South, Route East, Friesland, or Utrecht.
+Picturesque dike towns, colorful markets, and traditional Dutch fairs.